Skip to main content

 3. Principles

 3.1 UTS is committed to the development of a skilled and motivated workforce.
-Staff development is seen as a vital aspect of the growth and effectiveness of both the individual staff member and the university as a whole.
-UTS wants to ensure that all staff have access to relevant training and development opportunities, and to encourage staff to participate in such activities.
+Staff development is seen as a vital aspect of the growth and effectiveness of both staff and the university.
+UTS wants to ensure that all staff have access to, and can participate in, relevant training and development opportunities.

-3.2 UTS believes in assisting its staff to undertake study that will improve their ability to perform their duties.
+3.2 UTS supports staff to undertake study that will improve their ability to perform their duties.

 4. Policy statements